-This section presents the transformation of a parallel sorting algorithm based on the hypercube using the proposed ABFT strategy.
-Sorting is one of the most fundamental and well studied computing problems [46].
-Given a list of N elements $L = (a_1, a_2, ..., a_i, ..., a_N)$ sorting consists of arranging these elements into a new list $L' = (a'1, a'2, ..., a'i, ..., a'N)$ so that $\forall i \mid 0 < i < N : a'i < a'{i+1}$ .
+This section presents the application of the fault tolerance technique presented in the previous section to parallel sorting algorithms.
+Sorting is one of the most fundamental and well studied computing problems (Cormer et al., 2009).
+Given a list of N elements $L = (a_1, a_2, ..., a_i, ..., a_N)$ sorting consists of arranging these elements into a new list $L' = (a'1, a'2, ..., a'i, ..., a'N)$ so that $\forall i | 0 < i < N : a'i < a'{i+1}$ .
 We say that L' is sorted in increasing order.
-Although the elements can also be sorted in decreasing order, i.e. $\forall i \mid 0 \leq i < N : a_i > a{i+1}$ , in this work we only use the increasing order.
+Although the elements can also be sorted in decreasing order, i.e., $\forall i | 0 \leq i < N : a_i > a{i+1}$ , in this work we only use the increasing order.

 Parallel sorting algorithms have been designed to take advantage of multiple processors to speed up sorting.
-Although they have been applied to diverse fields such as image processing, computational geometry and graph theory [47], [38], the recent advent of big data has renewed the interest in efficient parallel sorting strategies.
+Although they have been applied to diverse fields such as image processing, computational geometry and graph theory (Quinn, 2003; Durad et al., 2014), the recent advent of big data has renewed the interest in efficient parallel sorting strategies.
 Doing it in parallel may be the only choice to sort truly huge amounts of data for which sequential sorting is not viable.
-A large number of parallel sorting algorithms have been proposed along the past several decades [48], [44].
-These algorithms have been designed for all types of parallel computing architectures and topologies, including physical and logical topologies that organize processing nodes in a meshes, rings, stars, hypercubes, among others.
+A large number of parallel sorting algorithms have been proposed along the past several decades (Akl, 1985; Kumar et al., 2002).
+These algorithms have been designed for all types of parallel computing architectures and topologies, including physical and logical topologies that organise processing nodes in a meshes, rings, stars, hypercubes, among others.

-Next we show how to make Bitonic Sort [49], [50] faulttolerant with the proposed ABFT strategy.
-The strategy relies on the VCube logical topology to determine covers defined in the previous section, and also on how nodes communicate and share the sorting tasks.
+Next we show how to make HyperQuickSort, QuickMerge and Bitonic Sort fault-tolerant with the proposed ABFT strategy.
+Recall that the strategy relies on the VCube logical topology to determine covers defined in the previous section, and also on how nodes communicate and share the sorting tasks.
 In this way the algorithms adapt themselves autonomously after faults occur, and continue running even if up to N-1 nodes crash.
-The algorithm runs in sorting rounds in which nodes execute some local processing (including locally sorting part of the data) and communicate among themselves (including sharing data to be sorted by partners).
+The algorithms run in sorting rounds in which nodes execute some local processing (including locally sorting part of the data) and communicate among themselves (including sharing data to be sorted by partners).